 Drill your hooks into the ceiling and tie up the drying rack!

 How I wash my comforter

 Because my comforter is white, I have a special way of washing it to make sure it stays that way.
 I start by putting my comforter in my upright washer and start a hot wash cycle with the lid open.
 While this is filling up I put in about 1 cup of vinegar and my Purex Crystals.
 I use Warm Sandalwood & Vanilla scent for my comforter.
-The natural mineral based formula, without dyes and with essential oils, delivers long lasting freshness.
 I let this soak for about 30 minutes.

 After it has soaked, I close the lid and let it continue it’s full washing cycle.

 After your comforter is done washing, hang it up to dry on your awesome new DIY drying rack and pat yourself on the back for a fresh smelling comforter that you don’t have to deal with for the next 12 weeks!